PDC-support/benchmarks-procurement/README.md

 synthetic benchmarks.
 The list of application benchmarks contains research software packages heavily used in HPC, i.e. Gromacs, Nek5000, VASP, PowerFLOW, Converge, PyFR and CP2K-Quickstep.
-See [the list of application benchmarks](./application-benchmarks.md) for an overview of all application benchmarks and the [benchmarks](./benchmarks) folder for detailed documentation of each benchmark case.
+See [the list of benchmarks](./benchmarks/README.md) for an overview of all benchmarks and corresponding subdirectories of the [benchmarks](./benchmarks) folder for detailed documentation of each benchmark case.

 The list of synthetic benchmarks contains standard benchmark tests.